-Faculty are required to have a valid and current CST® certification to practice as a surgical technologist and meet all requirements to hold this certification.
+Faculty are required to have a valid and current CST[®] certification to practice as a surgical technologist and meet all requirements to hold this certification.

-The North-West College Bakersfirld Campus Surgical Technology program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The North-West College Surgical Technology program at the San Diego campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 Information on accreditation is available on the ABHES website at abhes.org.